 - Train 16 staff and alumni who would each serve as a coach for one to 3 new Coca-Cola Scholars,

 - Maximize trainees’ coaching capacity using our framework for leader development,

 - Establish coaching competencies, skills, and best practices, and

 - Launch a pilot coaching program with the intent to scale it.

 The CCSF coach training presented models and concepts important for supporting college student leader development.
 Participants also were introduced to fundamental helping skills that facilitate effective coaching relationships as well as opportunities to practice their coaching.

-In addition, CCL established protocols for the new coaches to document coaching sessions and be accountable for assessing and addressing any critical safety or well-being issues that could emerge during coaching sessions.
+In addition, we established protocols for the new coaches to document coaching sessions and be accountable for assessing and addressing any critical safety or well-being issues that could emerge during coaching sessions.